cyber-shah/graphs-paper/Report.md

 ## 4.1 - Data Structures

-Initially the structs/classes that hold the graphs and nodes were based on XY coordinate system, however when I started using libraries like Matplotlib and Pygame, I realized that it would be easier to use a matrix to represent the graph.
+Initially, the structs/classes that hold the graphs and nodes were based on XY coordinate system, however, when I started using libraries like Matplotlib and Pygame, I realized that it would be easier to use a matrix to represent the graph.
 So I changed the structs/classes to use a matrix instead of XY coordinates.

 ### 4.1.1 - Nodes
 The node data structure is responsible to hold the information about the node, heuristics, distance, parent and position.
 The node is represented as a struct in C and a class in Python.
 The C implementation of the node can be found here [Node in C](c-code/structs/Node.h).